-• Determination using the credit risk parameter method:

-The Expected Credit Loss (ECL) is determined through multiplicative linking of the Exposure at Default (EaD), Probability of Default (PD) and Loss Given Default (LGD) credit risk parameters.
+- Determination using the credit risk parameter method: - The Expected Credit Loss (ECL) is determined through multiplicative linking of the Exposure at Default (EaD), Probability of Default (PD) and Loss Given Default (LGD) credit risk parameters.
 The parameters are determined in such a way that they reflect relevant events in the past, the current situation, as well as information regarding the future.
 In principle this can be performed using an economic model that contains all of the information gathered or by adjusting existing parameters so that the current economic environment and forecasts with regard to its future development are taken into account.
-This information encompasses macroeconomic factors (primarily GDP growth, unemployment rate) and forecasts regarding future economic framework conditions.
+This information encompasses macroeconomic factors (primarily GDP performance and the unemployment rate) and forecasts regarding future economic framework conditions.
+In terms of the macroeconomic input factors, the stabilisation measures due to the COVID pandemic are also incorporated in the underlying forecasts.
 To secure approximate consistency between the risk measurement and the recording of credit losses in the balance sheet, the PD models currently used are applied and suitably extended.
 In the first step, through-the-cycle PDs are derived from the existing supervisory models.
 Migration matrices are used for this, as a result of which future changes in creditworthiness are anticipated at portfolio level over the term.
 Using rating classes, the migration matrices are based on observable loan loss histories of the portfolios in question.
-In the second step, the through-the-cycle PDs are adjusted using a shift factor method in such a way that the current economic environment and the future-oriented factors required by IFRS 9 are taken into account.
-Here, the through-the-cycle PDs (multi-year PDs) derived from rating data are transformed into point-in-time PDs through a multiplicative factor, the shift factor.
+In the second step, the through-the-cycle PDs are adjusted using a shift factor method in such a way that the current economic environment, as well as the future-oriented factors required by IFRS 9 are taken into account.
+Here, the through-the-cycle PDs derived from rating data are transformed into point-in-time PDs through a multiplicative factor, the shift factor.
+Inclusion of a one-year, three-year and five-year outlook ensures that short-term developments are not overweighted.

-- Loss rate method: - Under certain conditions, IFRS 9 allows use of a loss rate method that is based on the default rates for determining anticipated losses.
+• Loss rate method:

+Under certain conditions, IFRS 9 allows use of a loss rate method that is based on the default rates for determining anticipated losses.
 Here, historical credit default rates are determined for defined portfolios with the same risk characteristics.
 Criteria for portfolio creation are contractual terms of the same design for assets, comparable counterparty characteristics, as well as similar credit ratings of the assets in the portfolio.
 The anticipated losses are estimated on the basis of historical losses.
 In contrast to the first process described, there is no explicit subdivision into the components of probability of default (PD) and loss given default (LGD).
 The determination period of the anticipated losses is the entire term remaining to maturity of the respective asset.
 When determining the loss rates, forward-looking information is considered by weighting the historic loss rates used.
-For example, loss rates from a period with strong economic activity will receive lower weighting, while loss rates from a period of recession will be given stronger weighting to anticipate an expected economic slump. - Expert-based ECL determination: Expert-based ECL determination is performed individually using a scenario analysis, to which the expert adds the circumstances of the respective individual case.
-Both general values based on past experience and the specific characteristics are therefore continually considered in the calculation.
+The review period of portfolios, in which MLP anticipates effects resulting from the COVID-19 pandemic, was extended in the financial year for the loss rate calculation.
+The selected period encompasses fewer economically strong years and more economically weak years.